soubhagyasethy/FlexDealCartEngine/README.md

-# FlipDeal
+# FlexDealCartEngine
 - Hosted URL: https://flip-deal-snowy.vercel.app/

 ## Introduction

-FlipDeal is an eCommerce company that has recently started dealing with multiple fitness products.
+FlexDealCartEngine is an eCommerce company that has recently started dealing with multiple fitness products.
 Currently, they are starting small with 3 items in their cart:

 - Shoes
 - Bag